housecurve/housecurve.github.io/docs/manual/plot_setup.md

 ## Target Curve
 A [Target Curve](../tuning/target_curve.md) is displayed on the magnitude plot to serve as a guide for [tuning an audio system](../tuning/TUNING.md).

-The curve is positioned on the magnitude plot based on the Target Curve Fit setting.
+The curve is positioned on magnitude plots based on the Target Curve Fit setting.

 Additional target curves can be loaded by tapping + at the top of the Target Curve screen.
 Target curves can be removed by tapping Edit.

 HouseCurve supports the following [curve file format](file_formats.md#curve-file-format).

 ## Target Curve Fit
 By default, the selected Target Curve is automatically fitted to measurements based on the [Plot Mode](#plot-mode).
 In Average mode, the average measurement is used.
 In History mode, the most recent measurement is used.
+If there are no current measurements the target curve is fitted to the saved measurement.

 [Coherence Blanking](#coherence-blanking) also affects how the Target Curve is positioned.
 Portions of the measurement below the blanking threshold are ignored for fitting.